kunzhan/Pulse-coupled_neural_networks_PCNN/readme.txt

 http://www.escience.cn/people/kzhan

 If you have any questions on PCNN, Feel free to contact with me.
-(Email: kzhan#lzu.edu.cn)
+(Email: ice.echo#gmail.com)